CMalaitai/Quiz-Quest/README.md

 - *How you will give feedback to the user*.This could be in the form of a text prompt, a correct answer should the user answer incorrectly, a score that tracks user progress or any other method that you see fit to use.
 Also consider if you want to give immediate feedback, or only after quiz is complete.

 **You must**:
 - Create this quiz in an iterative manner.
-For example, break down the program into smaller achievable parts then code, test, debug and evaluate each part before moving on thenext progressive improvement.
+For example, break down the program into smaller achievable parts then code, test, debug and evaluate each part before moving on the next progressive improvement.
 It is advisable to save each version of the code as you make progress.

 **Note**:To test a program in a comprehensive way, you should think about how you will test the program for various cases such as expected, boundary and unexpected input, what happens when lives run out or when a sprite gets to the border of the window.
 It is often useful to note down what you want to test and what you expect to happen, as well as what actually happened.
 - Ensure that you comment your code appropriately as you develop it and use variable names and comments that describe code function and behaviour.
 - Ensure that you have followed conventions for the programming language of your choice and that you have chosen a well-structured, logical response to the task.
-- You should ensure that your code is robust andthat it handles expected, boundary and invalid values.
+- You should ensure that your code is robust and that it handles expected, boundary and invalid values.
 - Wherever possible you should try to ensure that your code has a flexible structure to allow for continued development.

 **Note**: Your quiz program must include variables of at least two different types, and sequence, selection, and iteration control structures.
 The program must also include one or more of: data stored in collections (e.g. at least 2 lists, arrays, dictionaries); OR at least 2 user-defined methods, functions or procedures.